+You can meet people through your partner, say by co-hosting get togethers.
 Some people start to neglect their social lives when they're living with their partner, since he or she fulfills most of their social needs.
 Even if they logically realize they should have other things going on socially, they're not quite 100% motivated to go get them.
-This may not be a problem for a long while, but sometimes they'll wake up one day and realize they have hardly any good friends or interesting hobbies, because they've spent every spare second with their spouse.
+This may not be a problem for a long while, but sometimes they'll wake up one day and realize they barely have any friends, because they spend so much time with their spouse.

 Having a good place to entertain friends

 It's that much more of an advantage if your place is fun to hang out in, or has other perks.
 It's easier to get people together, because you can always say, "Hey, let's all watch a movie on my giant TV, and then we can use my apartment's free rooftop BBQ, and then all sit on my balcony and enjoy the summer evening."